oceanicsdotio/oceanics.io/README.md

 ### Deploy

-Build the necessary containers with `$(bathysphere build)`.
+First generate a `requirements.txt` file from `Pipfile` with `pipenv lock -r > requirements.txt`.
 This may take a while to resolve dependencies and conflicts.
 The actual installation is pretty quick.
+Build the necessary containers with `$(bathysphere build)`.

 The development environment is deployed locally with `$(bathysphere up)`, and the production environment with `kubectl`.